BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/GraphAlgorithm.md

 ### 3.2 Topological Sort
 - Linear Ordering Algorithm
 	- The general idea to produce a linear ordering is by removing sinks from the graph and ordering them with reversely until a source is met.
 But this would require us to know whether there *is* a sink in the graph.
-	- The check could be done by following a path: if vertex repeats, it means that the graph has a cycle, then ther is no sink; otherwise (deadend met) there is a sink.
+	- The check could be done by following a path: if vertex repeats, it means that the graph has a cycle, then there is no sink; otherwise (dead-end met) there is a sink.
 	- We get an algorithm $LinearOrder(G)$:

 	<details>